WayneBuckhanan/VueFlowFast/README.md

 **A pre-configured Vue 3+Vite 3 project for quickly deploying ideas using highly readable SFCs.**

 Inspired by the Vitesse repos, this is a baseline repo to clone as a start for a new Vue 3 project.
-It leverages many of the unplugin packages and helpers like Pug to remove much of the clutter from the SFCs and lets you focus on your app fast and stay in the flow.
+It leverages many of the unplugin packages and helpers like Pug to remove much of the clutter from the single-file components (SFCs) and lets you focus on your app fast and stay in the flow.

 ## Features